CoryMcCartan/website/content/projects/president-2020/index.md

 </div>

-Select a state to see detailed forecasts and how they've changed over time.
+Select a state to see detailed forecasts and how they&rsquo;ve changed over time.

 <select id="state">
 </select>